Azad77/backup_hashnode/cl2xomi5z08gou5nv2izm3qkf.md

 <a href="{% url 'polls:detail' question.id %}">Vote again?</a>
 ```

-Now, go to /polls/1/ in your browser and vote in the question.
+Next, go to "/polls/1/" in your browser and vote in the question.
 You should see a results page that gets updated each time you vote.

-Open the polls/urls.py URLconf and change it like so:
+Open the "polls/urls.py" URLconf and change it like so:

 ```css
 from django.urls import path